 Key Takeaways

-• Nonprofits categorize and record assets differently, primarily because the revenue they receive from grants, donations and fundraising often comes with restrictions.
+• Nonprofits categorize and record assets differently, primarily because the revenue they receive from grants, donations, and fundraising often comes with restrictions.

 Nonprofit Balance Sheet Explained

 There are two types of accounting approaches nonprofits can use when building their balance sheets: cash or accrual.
-They mainly differ in the timing of how they recognize revenue and expenses.
+They differ mainly in the timing of how they recognize revenue and expenses.

-For example, a nonprofit might receive a grant in March whose funds are restricted until the completion of a project in August.
-The accrual method recognizes the grant revenue in August (assuming the milestone is achieved), while the cash-basis method would record it in March when the cash is received.
-As a result, a cash-basis balance sheet wouldn’t reflect the nonprofit’s obligation to complete the project in the future and would appear cash-rich in March.
-A disadvantage of the accrual method is that it can create cash flow management problems if the organization doesn’t separately — and rigorously — manage its cash flow.
+A disadvantage of the accrual method is that it can create cash flow management problems if the organization doesn’t separately—and rigorously—manage its cash flow.
 For example, under accrual accounting, the nonprofit would record the restricted grant under discussion here as an asset in March, regardless of whether the cash is in hand.
-In such a case, a close reading of the accrual-basis balance sheet would reveal the nonprofit’s true liquidity, because the grant asset, incorporated into the cash or accounts receivable account, would be offset by a deferred revenue liability (reflecting the obligations of the restricted grant).
-These accounts are illustrated in the accompanying sample nonprofit balance sheet, above.
-As the obligations are satisfied, the deferred revenue is reduced on the balance sheet and the grant revenue is recorded on the statement of activities (the nonprofit equivalent of the for-profit income statement).
+In such a case, a close reading of the accrual-basis balance sheet would reveal the nonprofit’s true liquidity, because the grant asset, incorporated into the cash or accounts receivable account, would be offset by a deferred revenue liability, reflecting the obligations of the restricted grant.
+These accounts are illustrated in the sample nonprofit balance sheet, above.
+As obligations are satisfied, the deferred revenue is reduced on the balance sheet and the grant revenue is recorded on the statement of activities, the nonprofit equivalent of the for-profit income statement.

 Balance Sheet vs. Statement of Financial Position